Compound Arm Exercises to Build Bigger Bicep & Tricep

 2. Chin Up

-Chin-up is one of the best bodyweight compound exercises that can induce serious muscle growth of the biceps and back.
+The chin-up is one of the best bodyweight compound exercises to induce serious muscle growth of the biceps and back.

-It would be beneficial to add this compound workout to your list of bicep exercises.
+Adding this compound workout to your list of bicep exercises would be beneficial.

 Chin Up